greenelab/deep-review/sections/04_study.md

 available for training.

-However, because recurrent neural networks are showing success for base-calling (and thus removing the large error in the measurement of a pore's current signal) for the relatively new Oxford Nanopore sequencer [Boza], there is hope that the process of denoising->organism/function classification can be combined into one step in using powerful LSTM's.
+However, because recurrent neural networks are showing success for base-calling (and thus removing the large error in the measurement of a pore's current signal) for the relatively new Oxford Nanopore sequencer [@tag:Boza], there is hope that the process of denoising->organism/function classification can be combined into one step in using powerful LSTM's.
 LSTM's are working miracles in raw speech signal->meaning translation [ref], and combining steps in metagenomics are not out of the question.
 For example, metagenomic assembly usually requires binning then assembly, but could deep neural nets accomplish both tasks in one network?
 Does functional/taxonomic classification need to be separate processes?
 The largest potential in deep learning is to learn "everything" in one complex network, with a plethora of labeled (reference) data and unlabeled (microbiome experiments) examples.